defio/KotlinNativeExperiments/README.md

 ```

 #### Android
-As usual into the android module we can do everything we expect with an sealed class.
+As usual into the android module we can do everything we expect with a sealed class.
 So the test can be:
 ```kotlin
 @Test
 fun usageOfSealedClass() {